 - Exercise regularly.
 Exercise helps decrease stress and headaches.
 Ask about the best exercise plan for you.

 - Drink liquids as directed.
 You may need to drink more liquid to prevent dehydration.
 Dehydration can make a tension headache worse.
 Ask your healthcare provider how much liquid to drink and which liquids are best for you.
 Limit caffeine as directed.
 Caffeine may make a tension headache worse.

 - Do not drink alcohol.
 Alcohol can trigger a headache.
 It can also prevent medicines from stopping your headache.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can trigger a headache and also cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 Follow up with your healthcare provider as directed:

-Bring your headache log with you when you see your healthcare provider.
+Bring the headache record with you.
 Write down your questions so you remember to ask them during your visits.

 © 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.